Elizabeth Craven: Myths and Fallacies

 I will not carp too much about the assumption that Turkey is part of Asia - although according to 18th century ideas, Turkey was in Europe and Turkish events were reported in periodicals such as the Mercure de Hollande under that heading.
 That doesn't matter hugely, but the glaring misrepresentation of Craven herself has to be corrected.

-Near the beginning, Marino claims that on separation from her first husband (in 1783) Craven got no financial settlement and had to live on charity from her friends such as Walpole, Sir Joshua Reynolds, William Beckford, Samuel Johnson and David Garrick.
-(2) This is simply not true.
-Where did she get that idea from?
-In fact when Craven parted from her first husband (in 1783) she got a settlement sufficient for her to live in a rented house in France with her son Keppel and go into Parisian society, where she mixed with some of the best.
+Craven parted from her first husband in 1783 and if in that situation she indeed got no allowance she surely deserves sympathy, which is something Marino is far from offering.
+Craven somehow managed to live in a rented house in France with her son Keppel and go into Parisian society, wh.
 None of the people listed by Marino ever gave her any money at all and she never asked anybody for charity.
-She always had servants, a carriage, a piano, her harp, books and enough money to buy clothes, judging from Jeremy Bentham's description of her in Paris as a "woman of fashion".
+She seems to have had servants, a carriage, a piano, her harp, books and enough money to buy clothes, judging from Jeremy Bentham's description of her in Paris as a "woman of fashion".
 She was no longer rich, but she was very well off compared to most people.

 Next, Marino complains that Craven had a dairy farm built wherever she lived so she could play the role of "model housewife and domestic goddess".
 (3) Craven did have a small dairy in France - not a dairy farm, but a dairy, as many country dwellers did.
 It never occurs to Marino that Craven might have wanted a cow or two in order to get the milk for herself and her young son, who was then aged four.
 In 1783, you couldn't just stroll into a supermarket and buy pasteurized milk in sterilized containers, secure in the knowledge that all farms were inspected and kept up to legal standards of hygiene and animal health.
 Craven was very interested in the quality of food and would not have wished to touch the sort of milk that was usually sold in cities at this date.
 While such things as TB and brucellosis were not yet understood scientifically, wise people were aware that the only real guarantee of safe milk was to get it from cows you knew, and whose health you could check on regularly.
 Craven was used to having her own dairy at Benham.
 She always insisted on fresh milk for her family and she herself would when ill revert to living on milk, which was a very unusual regime - but then Craven was always a bit of a health-food crank.
 That may be why she brought up seven very healthy children, and lived to an advanced old age.

 Marino then complains that in Craven's travelogue A Journey Through the Crimea to Constantinople there is a "Fictitious male friend she had originally intended to write her letters to".
 (4).
 This is curious, I cannot find any trace of him.
 I have read both editions of Craven's travel letters now, rather carefully, and he does not seem to be there.
 From first to last the letters are addressed to the Margrave of Ansbach, with whom she had started a friendly relationship in Paris and who eventually became, in 1791, Craven's second husband.
 Marino claims that this fictitious friend is "replaced by the Margrave of Ansbach with whom she pretended to have a chaste and innocent relationship".
 But what evidence can she find that their relationship at this date was anything apart from chaste and innocent?
-When I was researching my book, I came to the conclusion that Craven, who had never yet visited Ansbach at this point in her life, was not in fact the Margrave's mistress until some time later - and she could hardly have been his mistress while making the Journey as they were several hundred, sometimes thousands of miles apart.
+When I was researching my book, I came to the conclusion that Craven, who had never yet visited Ansbach at this point in her life, was not in fact the Margrave's mistress until some time later - and she could hardly have been his mistress while making the Journey, as they were several hundred, sometimes thousands of miles apart.
 Marino is in such a hurry to castigate Craven and denounce her for transgressing the rules of sexual behaviour as they existed in 1785, that she never checks her dates, facts or primary sources.

 Marino complains that Craven "claims to travel alone" and was "quite inconveniently accompanied by a gentleman" - but where does she claim to travel alone?
 Where in the text can Marino find any such statement?
 In the texts I have read - and I have read both editions - Craven is just discreet and enigmatic about it.
 She is writing a travelogue, not an intimate sex diary.
 And while it is true that somebody did accompany her, what was inconvenient about it?
 As a matter of fact Henry Vernon, her companion, happened to be a war-hero and an outstanding equestrian sportsman, so as a companion on a long journey he had distinct advantages.
 Marino quotes Horace Walpole's comment that the companion was Elizabeth's "cousin Vernon", and if we look into the facts he was a distant cousin of the Berkeleys, but so what?
 (5)